MarcusE1W/absolute-beginner/content/post/spacemacs.md

 # Spacemacs for Beginner

 Spacemacs is a beginner friendly extension of the very capable editor Emacs.
 One potential down-side for the beginner is that there is a lot of functionality available and you have to find out what is the most useful first.
-To help with this Spacemacs has a clever menu system that shows you the available functions and the neccessary key strokes.
+To help with this Spacemacs has a clever menu system that shows you the available functions and the necessary key strokes.

 This text tries to give an introduction into spacemacs for someone who is not familiar with Vim or Emacs.
 After reading this you should be able to do some productive work with it.